tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-<mark>Discovering that Jennifer is now a succubus</mark> <mark>who will feed off of human life to sustain herself</mark>, Needy decides to take action.
-After a failed attempt that <mark>leaves her boyfriend dead</mark>, <mark>she manages to kill Jennifer and the demon inside her</mark>, <mark>just in time for Jennifer's mother to discover her on top of her daughter's corpse</mark>. <mark>So off to Briarcliff she goes</mark>.
+<mark>Discovering that Jennifer is now a succubus</mark> <mark x>who will feed off of human life to sustain herself</mark>, Needy decides to take action.
+After a failed attempt that <mark x>leaves her boyfriend dead</mark>, <mark>she manages to kill Jennifer and the demon inside her</mark>, <mark>just in time for Jennifer's mother to discover her on top of her daughter's corpse</mark>. <mark x>So off to Briarcliff she goes</mark>.

 </james>
 <from {% include citation for=page.cite.plagiarized.wikipedia_jennifer at="Plot ¶ 4" %}>